eilin/git-notes/README.md

 ```
 git log --pretty="%Cred%h%Creset %C(yellow)%d%Creset %s %Cgreen(%cr)%Creset %C(cyan)[%an]%Creset"
 ```
-## Selectively Logging
+## Selectively Adding
-`add -p` to enter "patch" mode.
+`add -p` to enter "patch" mode to choose which hunks will be staged.

-Use the `e` command to edit what will be staged in a specific chunk.
+If a hunk needs to be split, use the `s` command.
+If the hunk cannot be split, use the `e` command to edit the patch context and add a "#" in front of the lines you don't want staged.

 ## Rebasing